DATOC was formed in 2016 to create and amend tactical response plans for Huanglongbing suppression and management for California citrus.

 Meet our members

-Methods of combatting the Asian citrus psyllid and Huonglongbing in other citrus production areas, if implemented in California, would not be enough to protect CA citrus growers.
+Methods of combatting the Asian citrus psyllid and Huanglongbing in other citrus production areas, if implemented in California, would not be enough to protect CA citrus growers.
 Growers and researchers recognized that CA needed to adopt an aggressive tactical response to suppression and management.

 An independent group was proposed which would regularly conduct situational assessments and create and amend actions plans in a rapid, flexible, and responsive manner.
 The group would include expertise from the sciences, as well as growers and regulatory personnel, with the goal of providing science-based information to guide policy decisions, logistics, and operations.